ememercy21/ememercy21.github.io/color_me_impressed.md

 <img src="images/spotify/2020s.png"/>

-<ins>2020s:</ins> R&B album covers from the 2020s may be more diverse in terms of color palettes, as R&B has gone through many subgenres like neo-soul, R&B trap and so on, each with its own aesthetic.
+<ins>2020s:</ins> R&B album covers from the 2020s may continue to be more diverse, reflecting the different sounds and styles of the music.
+R&B has incorporated many subgenres like neo-soul, R&B trap and Afrobeats, each with its own aesthetic.
 That being said, it could be possible to still see a trend of using a lot of bright colors, bold typography but also a lot of gradient colors, duotones and vintage, washed out colors.

 <img src="images/spotify/histogram (2020s).png"/>